7.4 Admin: Template Migration

 Component uses

-- Sylius's default form wrapperOnly create custom
+@SyliusAdmin/shared/crud/common/content/form.html.twig- Sylius's default form wrapperOnly create custom

-if you need custom form theme or modificationsdefault: enabled: false
+form.html.twigif you need custom form theme or modificationsdefault: enabled: false- prevents double rendering when using sub-hooks

 5. Create section templates

-Main section (templates/admin/resource/form/sections/general.html.twig
+Main section (templates/admin/resource/form/sections/general.html.twig):

-Field template (templates/admin/resource/form/sections/general/code.html.twig
+Field template (templates/admin/resource/form/sections/general/code.html.twig):

 6. (Optional) Handle translations with Sylius helper